 Instructions can be found in the Amazon RDS User Guide.

-If you’re hosting your own PostgreSQL or MySQL/MariaDB database, simply follow the same instructions you would use for making any normal database backup.
-For example, if you’re using PostgreSQL for your application database, you should follow PostgreSQL’s instructions for backing up your database.
+If you’re hosting your own PostgreSQL database, simply follow PostgreSQL’s instructions for backing up your database.

 As long as you have a dump of the Metabase database, you should be good to go.